CharGoon26/DWDex-Packages/README.md

 # BD packages used in DW Dex
-If any used...
+If any used, like any other package...

 ## Installation
-Like any other package...

 # Step 1
 Copy the folder `wishlist` to `BallsDex-DiscordBot/ballsdex/packages` directory